 The value of a service is not just about your craft

-People don't wake up wanting to buy a necklace, group experience, or a website.
-They may not see how it's relevant to them until you explain it.
+People don’t wake up wanting to buy a necklace, group experience, or a brand identity design.
+They may not see how it’s relevant to them until you explain it.

 Do a better job of explaining the real value of your work, and you’ll be on your way to becoming a sought after expert.